-What is the best Echo show available?
+These are the Amazon Echo Show devices that you should buy

 - Smallest speakers on Shows

-The Show 5 is the most affordable and portable Alexa display available.
-It fits nicely on a desk or nightstand and features a physical camera cover.

-Best for Entertainment: Echo Show (2nd Gen)
+Best Amazon Echo Show for kids: Echo Show 5 (2nd Gen) Kids

+Following its successful lineup of kid-focused devices like the Amazon Fire kids tablets and the Echo Dot Kids Edition, Amazon has decided to bring the smart display for factor to a younger generation.

+As with those other devices, the Echo Show 5 (2nd Gen) Kids speaker has a fun color pattern to it (Chameleon), and it comes packed with age-appropriate content and parental controls in the form of Amazon Kids and Kids+.
+Like the regular Echo Show 5 (2nd Gen), this kids device does come with a 2MP camera for video chatting and intercom drop-in calls from mom and dad, but it also features the physical camera cover and mute buttons to go along with its other built-in privacy features.

 Amazon introduced the first-generation Echo Show in 2017, and while many applauded the smart screen capabilities of the device, the biggest complaint was its physical design.
 The product was stark with sharp lines and a boxy look, and its display was set at a weird angle.
-Amazon addressed nearly all of the initial design complaints with the second generation, making it a softer, more plush looking smart display.
+Amazon addressed nearly all of the initial design complaints with the second generation, making it a softer, more plush-looking smart display which it kept for a few years, but the Echo Show 10 (3rd Gen) saw the device's most radical transformation ever.

-Like its predecessor, the 2nd Gen product includes a Zigbee hub for improved smart home device integration, though the need for this hardware feature seems like it will be mitigated by the new Certified for Humans program that Amazon is rolling out.

-The Echo Show (2nd Gen) is great for watching videos or listening to music, as it features the best combination of speakers and screen technology in the entire product line.
-You can tell that Amazon wanted the device to be featured prominently in people's homes since it also added the best front-facing camera of all the Echo devices for those all-important drop-in sessions with grandma.
+The Echo Show 10 (3rd Gen) is great for watching videos or listening to music since it features the best combination of speakers and screen technology in the entire product line.
+You can tell that Amazon wanted the device to be featured prominently in people's homes since it also added the best front-facing camera of all the Echo devices for those all-important drop-in sessions with grandma or upcoming Zoom meetings with colleagues.

-Not everything is perfect with this device, however.
-Its size may present a problem for some spaces, and it does not feature any physical controls for disabling the camera.
-It is also the oldest device in the Show lineup, so it is probably due for a refresh at some point in the not-too-distant future.
-However, if you have the counter space, and/or if you only plan on getting one smart screen for your house, this is the one to get.
+Those viewing experiences and video calls are made all the better, thanks to the Echo Show 10 (3rd Gen)'s motorized display, which can rotate to follow you, keeping you in the frame and assuring that you don't miss anything while you're moving around your space.
+That motor won't annoy you because it is perfectly silent, allowing the fantastic-sounding directional audio to shine through.
+The speaker setup on the Echo Show 10 (3rd Gen) is the best yet on an Echo Show device, and you'll have no problem jamming to your favorite tunes in the kitchen while cooking dinner.

+Like its predecessors, the third-generation Show includes a Zigbee hub for improved smart home device integration.
+Besides, it packs Amazon's new AZ1 Neural Engine, which allows it to process voice requests and perform its innovative motion tracking entirely on the device, resulting in a speedier and more secure experience.

 Pros: